From language learning theories to the best Italian course

 The best way, by far, is to hear and apply it in context with native speakers.

 Context is what you get watching the news in Italian or reading a story, for example (if the text is not too difficult).

-Since you are usually hearing words in isolation (although it’s possible to include example sentences), it means you have no context and this is quite an artificial way to learn words, as simple translations of something from your mother tongue, rather than understanding how to use the word itself.
+Since you usually hear words in isolation (although it’s possible to include example sentences), it means you have no context, and this is quite an artificial way to learn words as simple translations of something from your mother tongue rather than understanding how to use the word itself.